skybber/JInjector/README.md

 ## Usage

-To use HotswapPatcher, specify it as a Java agent upon starting your JVM:
+To use JInjector, specify it as a Java agent upon starting your JVM:

 ```
--javaagent:hotswap-patcher=patch=patch_file1.hswp,patch=patch_file2.hswp
+-javaagent:jinjector=patch=patch_file1.hswp,patch=patch_file2.hswp
 ```

 ### Patch File Format